Cache123/luisAI-espresso-hop/README.md

+Created from a cloned REPO: Using Instuctions below.

 This sample shows how to create a bot that uses Language Understanding (LUIS).
 This bot example uses [`restify`](https://www.npmjs.com/package/restify) and [`dotenv`](https://npmjs.com/package/dotenv).

 # Concepts introduced in this sample